 - categorize and compare different vehicle typologies, evaluating the requirements per mission, and anticipating the problems to be solved for each of them.

-- estimate and predict the aerodynamic performance, operational envelopes, fuel consumption, and additional aspects of integration into urban environments, with the purpose of producing a complete vehicle design.
+- estimate and predict the aerodynamic and aeroacoustic performance, and additional aspects of integration into urban environments, with the purpose of producing a complete vehicle design.

 The course uses virtual lab tours, interactive assignments and interviews with industry experts to pave the way to a complete understanding of the topics.

-The course has been designed by experienced professors, industry partners and researchers that are part of TU Delft's Personal Air Mobility group – a joint collaboration between the Faculties of Aerospace, Mechanical Engineering and Architecture – created to study and integrate disruptive vehicle configurations in the urban environment.
+The course has been designed by experienced professors, industry partners and researchers that are part of TU Delft's Personal Air Mobility Group created to study and integrate disruptive vehicle configurations in the urban environment.